Installation

 - Use any flashing toolkit on PC to flash the kernel provided by KernelSU.

-However, if it doesn't work, please try magiskboot
+However, if it does not work, please try magiskboot

 approach.